hip911/kube-logging-efk/README.md

     ,then reference it in the ingresses.

 * ES will eat your ram rapidly.
 The example has a minimum and maximum of 1G memory usage and just a single replica, which should be enough for testing.
+HA setup will consist of minimum 3 nodes.
 * If some of your nodes have more memory you can force the ES pod with ['nodeSelector'](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) to be scheduled there.
+* When first visiting Kibana add `logtash-*` as your index pattern.
+This will let you query all the `logstash-YYYY.MM.DD` indexes which ends up in ES.

 #### Installation